Pylons/hybridauth/README.txt

-An implementation of Rocky Burt's ClueBin based on Pyramid.
+An example of hybrid authentication in Pyramid.